Hatha yoga is known as the yoga for the physical body. In Sanskrit, “Ha” represents sun and “tha” represents moon,

 - Creates space in body and mind and in that space you find ‘balance’ and the opportunity for spiritual growth.

-You can view all Hatha videos here
+You can view all Hatha classes here